 - The UK Sepsis Trust and Sepsis Alliance have created resources on post-sepsis syndrome.
 The Sepsis Alliance website includes letters on sepsis and post-sepsis syndrome that sepsis survivors can be shared with their care providers and family members.

-- Our Patient Advisory Council can provide peer support and - learn more here.
+- Our Patient Advisory Council can provide peer support - learn more here.
 There are also online groups available for peer support.
 Visit the Canadian Sepsis Foundation's Facebook page to connect to other sepsis survivors.

 Are you a researcher interested in involving sepsis survivors in your research, or a health professional looking to support medical education on sepsis and post-sepsis care?
 Increase the impact of your research and teaching by engaging with our Patient Advisory Council - learn more here.